We need to work together to keep our campus community safe.

 Yes.
 Nova Scotia Public Health advises that covering the face can help protect others and reduce the spread of COVID-19.
 As an added precaution in response to COVID-19, Acadia University has introduced a new mask policy.
 It requires anyone entering publicly accessible buildings to wear a non-medical mask or face covering.
 Masks are also recommended in outdoor spaces on campus, where physical distance cannot be maintained.

-Non-medical masks (NMM) are not required in a single-person office or a private residence room.
+Non-medical masks (NMM) are not required in a single-person office, private residence room, or one of the mask-exempt study spaces.
 However, face coverings must be worn when it is not possible or predictable to maintain two metres (six feet) of physical distance.
 Examples include hallways, elevators, classrooms, and restrooms.
 Masks are also recommended in outdoor spaces on campus, where physical distance cannot be maintained.